alivia-23/chat-app/README.md

 # Chat SPA

-* start from the up-to-date master branch (`git checkout master; git pull origin master`)
-* Create a feature branch named 'chat-spa' (`git checkout -b chat-spa`)
-* modify the files in this directory to have the require features
-* add, commit, and push the branch to github
-* Create a PR to merge to master
-* Be sure to include the TA(s) and I as reviewers.
-* Due by 11:59pm (PT) Sun Mar 22

 ## Goals and Requirements

-You will have a multi-user chat application built with webpack
+Built a multi-user chat application built with webpack
 - that works as a SPA (only a single page load in the browser)
 - that requires a login (no password, but username "dog" is not allowed)
 - that has RESTful services and makes async calls to perform: